Pluto-Zy/drawing-lang-interpreter/README.md

 situations, for which I refer to the implementation of LLVM/clang a lot.

+### Lex

+There are some keywords in the language, which are defined in include/Lex/KeywordDef.h.

++ `origin`
++ `scale`
++ `rot`
++ `is`
++ `to`
++ `step`
++ `draw`
++ `for`
++ `from`
++ `t`

+Keywords are not case-sensitive.

+There are also some operators:

++ `;`
++ `(` and `)`
++ `,`
++ `+` `-` `*` `/` and `**`

+The rules for identifiers in the languages are similar to those in most languages.
+As required, the identifier should consist of letters followed by any number of letters or numbers.
+I additionally allow underscores(`_`) in the identifier.

+All numbers in this language are floating point numbers and support (optional) decimal point.
+However, there are some special cases:

+1. How to deal with `1.1.1`?
+If the lexer combines `1.1.1` into a complete token to represent a literal value, and then reports that the literal value does not conform to the specification, this will make the error message clearer.
+However, strictly speaking, `1.1.1` is not a legal token, so the lexer will generate a token with a value of 1.1 and complain about the invalid character "`.`".
+2. How to deal with `0001`?
+The lexer will treat it as a constant.
+3. Should the lexer convert the sequence of characters that represent numbers into real floating-point numbers?
+Here I chose the same approach as clang, that is, no conversion.

+This is a hand-written lexer.
+The lexer will cache the obtained token to implement `look_ahead`.

 ### Grammar
 It will be completed when I write the parser.